akhiljalagam/i3blocks-airpods/README.md

 ```

 ## Notice
-you should first pair your airpods using blueman and trust them for god's sake
+you should first pair your airpods using blueman and trust them

 ## Discussion
 https://www.reddit.com/r/i3wm/comments/hsx3l3/got_airpods_lets_setup_i3blocks_for_it/